teokem/project-work-2018-MadsJeppesen/README.md

 # Notebook Project

 This is a project carried out at the University of Lund for the course called "*Reproducible and Interactive Data Science using the Jupyter Notebook*".
-The notebook explains and elaborate upon on some of the data analysis carried out in my masters thesis.
+The notebook explains and elaborate upon some of the data analysis carried out in my masters thesis.
 Read more in the notebook!

 ## How to run the notebook